-Our non-attorney, special education FAM-vocates ensure that parents not only understand their rights but also who team participants are, what information is considered, the resources available to them, and the impact of their child’s specific needs on decisions made about education and support services, including appropriate outcome measures.
+Our non-attorney, family advocates utilize professional knowledge and technical expertise to support parents in not only understanding their rights but also who team participants are, what information is considered, the resources available to them, and the impact of their child’s specific needs on decisions made about education and support services, including appropriate outcome measures.

 Meaningful progress is the driver for positive post-secondary outcomes.